zwigi9/Child_Mind_Institute-Multiclass-classification-AI-Model/README.md

 ### 🎓 This project enhanced our skills in:

+- Building, testing and picking the best ensemble models for multiclass classification tasks.
 - Tackling imbalanced classification problems and effectively applying resampling techniques.
-- Building and optimizing ensemble models for multiclass classification tasks.
+- Analyzing model performance through custom metrics and cross-validation strategies.
-- Designing scalable data preprocessing pipelines for mixed-format datasets.
+- Designing versatile data preprocessing pipelines for mixed-format datasets.
 - Visualizing data and interpreting feature importance to make informed decisions.
-- Analyzing model performance through custom metrics and cross-validation strategies.
 - Applying critical thinking and creativity to solve real-world ML problems.

-These experiences have strengthened our expertise in end-to-end machine learning workflows and problem-solving in competitive environments.
+These experiences have honed our expertise in analyzing machine learning behaviors and developing effective solutions in competitive settings.

 # 🥇🗿Our Best and Final Attempt